phpingme/courses/how-to-create-an-own-course.md

   title: "How to create your own php course on phping.me"
 ---

-# How To Create your own Course.
+# How To Create your own Course

 ## 1. Create an index.md